 - Family Practitioner (FNP) or Adult/Gerontology Nurse Practitioner by either the American Association of Nurse Practitioners or the American Nurse Credentialing Center or sit for your boards at least 1 month prior to beginning the program.

 - Must hold a valid unencumbered Nevada license as either an APRN or PA or submitted your application and are pending review and approval by the board.
 PAs are encouraged to apply to both the Board of Medical Examiners and the Board of Osteopathic Physicians.

-- Must not be currently working or worked in the past as an APRN or PA, or have worked for less than 6 months as an APP.
+- Must not be currently working or must not have worked as an APRN/PA for longer than 9 months.

 - Completed and signed APP Fellowship application form